 Drumming is one of the most difficult instruments to learn and requires a lot of time and practice.
 It's also well known amongst drummers that all of this practice can cause serious damage to hearing and can even lead to permanent hearing loss and conditions such as tinnitus.

-Some drummers use earplugs or simple everyday headphones to try to counter the volume of drum practice, but these are often ineffective or inadequate, as they are not designed with drummers in mind.
-They also don’t reduce ambient noise very well making it harder to focus on maintaining your beat.
+Some drummers use earplugs or simple everyday headphones to try to counter the volume of drum practice, but these are often ineffective or inadequate, as these products are not necessarily designed with drummers in mind.
+They also don’t reduce ambient noise very well making it harder to focus on maintaining your beat in your drumming sessions.

 To make sure you protect your hearing and improve the quality of your drumming practice, it may be time to consider a purpose-built and designed pair of isolation headphones.
 These headphones are designed to be used by musicians and in professional studios to protect your ears, as well as provide a host of other features to help ensure you get the most out of your drum kit.